Kyrgyz people: Origins

 The Kyrgyz are a Turkic ethnic group.
-Recent linguistic, genetic and archaeological evidence suggests that the earliest Turkic peoples descended from agricultural communities in Northeast China who moved westwards into Mongolia in the late 3rd millennium BC, where they adopted a pastoral lifestyle.
+It has been suggested Turkic peoples either descended from pastoralist or farming populations in Altaic (re-labelled as Transeurasian) hypothesis, and the Altaic hypothesis has been widely rejected.
+Turkic urheimat has been suggested to be placed somewhere between Transcaspian Steppe and Manchuria; Amur or Northeast China also are amongst the suggestions alongside with South Siberia.
 By the early 1st millennium BC, these peoples had become equestrian nomads.
-In subsequent centuries, the steppe populations of Central Asia appear to have been progressively Turkified by a East Asian dominant minority moving out of Mongolia.
+In subsequent centuries, the steppe populations of Central Asia appear to have been progressively Turkified by an East Asian dominant minority moving out of Mongolia.